 Everybody should at least max out your 401k so that worst case, you’ll end up a millionaire after a lifetime of contributions.
 Time in the market is truly an investor’s best friend.

 2016 Investment Summary

 For the first time, I’ve decided to do an analysis of all the investments I’ve made in a year to see if I actually followed through with my $5,000 – $20,000 a month investing goal.
-When we’re not diligently tracking our finances, I’ve found our expectations are quite different from reality.
+When we’re not diligently tracking our finances with free tools from the likes of Personal Capital, I’ve found our expectations are quite different from reality.
 Through tracking, I also wanted to see if I could observe any bad habits in order to make improvements.

 I’d like everybody to list their monthly investments for the year and make some observations as well.
 Here are mine:

 January: Bought $5,000 of VYM, (Vanguard High Yield Dividend ETF) in my after-tax investment account.
 I stuck with accumulating one equity ETF all year in my after tax investment account to simplify.
 VYM has a dividend of roughly 3.2%.

 2) Bought $5,000 of AMZN (Amazon, wish I bought so much more) in my after-tax investment account.